-Riparian areas at high elevations support cottonwood and aspen woodlands which are a primary concern.
-Small riparian areas and their associated plant species occur throughout the HMA near seeps, springs, and along sections of perennial drainages.
-Many of these areas support limited riparian habitat and water flows.
-Available data shows that wild horse use of the majority of these areas currently ranges between heavy and severe use.
+Riparian areas at high elevations support cottonwood and aspen woodlands.
+Small riparian areas and their associated plant species occur throughout the HMAs near seeps, springs, and along sections of perennial drainages.
+Many of these areas support limited riparian habitat (forage) and water flows.
+At the present time, wild horse use of the majority of these areas is averaging heavy to severe use.
 Trampling and trailing damage by wild horses is evident at most locations; soil compaction and surface and rill erosion is evident.
-The current overpopulation of wild horses is increasing resource damage and preventing recovery of key sites and wildlife habitat.
+The current overpopulation of wild horses is resulting in resource damage and preventing recovery of key sites.
+Most spring sources within the complex are Functioning at Risk with a Downward Trend and wild horses are a contributing factor to this decline.

-Proposed Action - To avoid the direct and indirect impacts potentially associated with the gather operation, temporary trap sites and holding/processing facilities would not be located within riparian areas.
+To avoid the direct impacts potentially associated with the gather operation, temporary trap sites and holding/processing facilities would not be located within riparian areas.

-Managing the wild horse populations within the established AML over the next 10 years would be expected to allow recovery of damaged riparian habitats.
+Managing the wild horse populations within the established AMLs over the next 10 years would be expected to initiate recovery of damaged riparian habitats.
 The amount of trampling/trailing would be reduced.
 Utilization of the available forage within the riparian areas would also be reduced to within allowable levels.
-Over the longer-term, continued management of wild horses within the established AML would be expected to result in healthier, more vigorous vegetative communities.
+Over the longer-term, continued management of wild horses within the established AMLs would be expected to result in healthier, more vigorous vegetative communities.
 Hoof action on the soil around unimproved springs and stream banks would be lessened which should lead to increased stream bank stability and decreased compaction and erosion.
-Improved vegetation around riparian areas would dissipate stream energy associated with high flows, and filter sediment that would result in some associated improvements in water quality.
+Improved vegetation around riparian areas would dissipate stream energy associated with high flows, and filter sediment, resulting in associated improvements in water quality.
 The Proposed Action would make progress towards achieving and maintaining proper functioning condition at riparian areas.
 There would also be reduced competition among wildlife, wild horses, and domestic livestock for the available water.